 Football seasons past began as they do today, with several weeks of preseason practice before the first game, but there were differences as well.
 First, before the 1960s, college football teams seldom started their seasons before October, so preseason training began in early September.
 Second, year-round conditioning was not yet a thing, so athletic teams (e.g., major league baseball) and individuals (e.g., boxers, cyclists) often spent the first portion of their practice time on conditioning.
 These conditioning practices often occurred in rustic locations lacking permanent facilities, so teams pitched tents at their training camps.

-Remote training camps in college football started in the 1890s, with Nebraska being an early adopter.
+Remote training camps for college football started in the 1890s, with Nebraska being an early adopter.
 Soon, nearly every program was encamped before the season.
 The camps began with extended walks, runs, calisthenics, and non-contact drills such as falling on the football, all capped off by ample time spent at the swimming hole.
 Some teams moved on to regular football practices before breaking camp.